xiaobai19198/cve/sql-cve.md

 ## supplier
 https://code-projects.org/farmacia-in-php-css-javascript-and-mysql-free-download/
 ## Vulnerability file
-pagamento.php and texto parameter.
+pagamento.php and notaFiscal parameter.

 ## describe
-There are unrestricted cross site scripting attacks and injection attacks in the farmacia-in-php.
-The controllable parameters are as follows: texto parameter.
-This function will execute the user parameter without restriction into the echo statement.
-Malicious attackers can exploit this vulnerability to obtain sensitive information from clients
+There are unrestricted sql injection attacks and injection attacks in the farmacia-in-php.
+The controllable parameters are as follows: notaFiscal parameter.
+This function will execute the notaFiscal parameter without restriction into the sql statement.

 **Code analysis**